Key to Umbria: Assisi

 Frescoes (mid 14th century)

-These frescoes from the refectory include:
+These frescoes from the chapter hall include:

 3. St Blaise with the instrument of his martyrdom (a wool carder’s comb);